Curriculum Frameworks & Instructional Resources Div.

 The Curriculum Frameworks & Instructional Resources Division supports the Instructional Quality Commission, develops curriculum frameworks, oversees the adoption of instructional materials, produces and distributes instructional materials in specialized media.

-The Curriculum Frameworks & Instructional Resources Division is part of the Instruction and Measurement Branch.
+The Curriculum Frameworks & Instructional Resources Division is part of the Instruction, Measurement, and Administration Branch.

 Information that represents students, skills, knowledge, and abilities in dance, music, theatre, and the visual arts that all students should be able to master from prekindergarten to grade 12.

-The Clearinghouse for Specialized Media & Translations (CSMT) helps to close the achievement gap by providing instructional resources in accessible formats to students with disabilities in California.
+Clearinghouse for Specialized Media and Technology (CSMT) helps to close the achievement gap by providing instructional resources in accessible formats to students with disabilities in California.

 Curriculum Frameworks & Instructional Materials